EXTENDED to June 20th, 2023 at 11:59pm

-We invite 500-word abstracts (not including references) that include works-in-progress, designs, theoretical frameworks, literature reviews, preliminary findings, and final results related to learning sciences topics and research.
-The key goal of these sessions is to generate discussion and quality interactions among participants at the conference.
+We invite 500-word abstracts (not including references) describing academic works, (e.g., works-in-progress, designs, theoretical frameworks, literature reviews, preliminary findings, and final results) related to learning sciences topics, questions, designs, and research.
+The key goal of these sessions is to build community by generating rich discussions and quality interactions among presenters and attendees at the conference.
+This year all presenters must present in person, but we will allow virtual attendance of Keynote sessions and Faculty panel sessions during the conference.

 Anonymized abstracts should not include author names or institution affiliations, be no more than 500 words and no more than two pages total (including title, figures, tables, and references), and submitted in both PDF and Word formats.